 This healthy vegan potato salad is infused with fresh rosemary and made even more irresistible with lemon, crisp-tender green beans, and an easy oil-free mayo.
-Add green beans and vegan bacon crumbles to make it extra special!
+Add vegan bacon crumbles to make it extra special!
 This healthy side dish is perfect for any occasion, from backyard cookouts to dinner parties.

 For starters, rosemary and potatoes are a match made in [taste bud] heaven.
-And when the vehicle for that rosemary flavor is a tangy, healthy, oil-free vegan mayo, well that's even better!
+And when the vehicle for that rosemary flavor is a tangy, healthy, lower-calorie oil-free vegan mayo, even better!

 Add fresh lemon juice, plenty of freshly cracked black pepper, garlic, and crisp-tender green beans, and this is a classic side dish with one heck of a healthy makeover.

 This rosemary potato salad is perfect for making in advance, and serving at potlucks and outdoor parties.
 And because it's made with an eggless mayo, you don't have to worry about spoilage!

 To keep this dish oil-free and on the lighter side, the mayo and vegan bacon bits need to be made in advance.
-Otherwise, feel free to use store-bought vegan mayo and tempeh bacon to save some time.
+Otherwise, feel free to use store-bought vegan mayo and tempeh bacon to save time.

-In addition to mayo and bacon bits, you'll need just 7 simple ingredients.
+In addition to mayonnaise and bacon bits, you'll need just 7 simple ingredients.

 - Potatoes - I love thin-skinned gold potatoes for this dish, but red potatoes are also nice.

-- Oil-Free Vegan Mayo - this light mayo recipe is really easy to make, but if you'd rather substitute store-bought vegan mayo that works, too!
+- Oil-Free Vegan Mayo - this light aquafaba mayo recipe is really easy to prepare, but if you'd rather substitute store-bought vegan mayo that works, too!